Puthia Temple Complex

 The Puthia Temple Complex consists of a cluster of notable old Hindu temples in Puthia Upazila, Rajshahi District, Bangladesh.
 Located 23 km to the east of Rajshahi city, it has the largest number of historic temples in Bangladesh.
 The temples were built by Hindu Zamindars Rajas of the Puthia Raj family who were noted philanthropists of Rajshahi.
-The temples have been built in terracotta in a variety of styles combining the typical Jor-bangla architecture with other influences.
+The temples have been built in terracotta in a variety of styles combining the typical Jor-bangla Style architecture with other influences.
 The Rajbari or Palace of the Raja of Puthia and the Dol Mancha are part of the complex.
-The temples are laid out around a lake with a sprawling lawn.
+The temples are laid out around a lake named Shyam Sagar and the complex is surrounded by a moat called Shiv Sagar.

 The Puthia Raj family was established by a holy man named Bhatsacharya, who lived in the 16th century.
 Raja Man Singh, governor of the Mughal emperor Akbar, confiscated the Jagir of the refractory pathan jagirdar of Rajshahi named Lashker Khan and bestowed the Zamindary on the saintly Bhatsacharya for his learning, but he declined.
 However, his son Pitambar was granted the Lashkarpur estate permanently.
 On his death, his son Nilambar received the title of Raja from Emperor Jahangir.
 The Puthia Royal Family estate was the second largest zamindary and the wealthiest in British Bengal.
 After India's partition, the then Pakistani government abolished the zamindary system and confiscated all Hindu properties.
-The Royal Family migrated to India shortly afterwards.
+The Royal Family migrated to India shortly afterward.

 Pancha Ratna Govinda Temple

-This grand temple of Puthia, the Govinda Temple was erected in mid-nineteenth century by the queen of Puthia.
+This grand temple of Puthia, the Pancha Ratna Govinda Temple was erected in mid-nineteenth century by the queen of Puthia.
+It is also known as the Boro Govindo Mandir.
+The temple follows the Pancha Ratna) style of architecture.
 The temple is dedicated to Lord Krishna, as the Puthia royal family were converted to Vaishnavism by Radhamohana Thakura.
 The temple has exquisite terracotta ornamentation depicting the divine romance between Krishna and Radha.
 The temple's survival is threatened by the newly established college nearby and the lack of conservation efforts.the temple was erected in between 1823 and 1895.